 Install arkOS CLI

-arkOS CLI is a command-line interface for local and remote management of arkOS servers.
+arkOS CLI is a command-line interface for remote management of arkOS servers.
 It provides a quick and easy alternative to managing your server via the Genesis web interface.
 It can be installed on your local client computer and run through the Terminal.

 Installation of the CLI requires

-pip, installable through Python for Windows, Homebrew for MacOS, or the default package manager for your Linux distribution.
+pip, installable through Python for Windows, Homebrew for macOS, or the default package manager for your Linux distribution.
 To install the CLI, run:

 For information on how to use the CLI, see the documentation.